mnubo/dbevolv/README.md

                /0040/
                /0050/

-The `db.conf` should contain the description of the database schema.
+The `db.conf` should contain the description of the data store schema.
 You must also specify the connection strings for all the environments.
 For example:

     database_kind = cassandra
-    hasInstanceForEachNamespace = false
+    hasInstanceForEachTenant = false
     schema_name = reverse_geo
     app_name = reverse_geo-schema-manager
     create_database_statement = "CREATE KEYSPACE @@DATABASE_NAME@@ WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 }"